| |

 and not to the development of figure representation in his art work.
 14…

--- Created the fresco in
+-- Created the fresco in Santa

-Santa Maria Maggiore, “The
+Maria Maggiore, “The Annunciation”

-and proportion, and lines are made to recede to the vanishing-point
+and lines are made to recede to the vanishing-point

 for the first time in painting.